 The Bodyblade classic kit is the entry-level one and the one we will focus on for this review.

-But I’ll also get to some information on the other available models below.
+But I’ll also include some information on the other available models below.
 Let’s take a look at how it’s used.

 How Do You Use A Bodyblade?

-You use a Bodyblade by getting into one of the many different starting positions and then creating a vibrating effect.
+You use a Bodyblade by gracefully positioning yourself into one of the many different starting positions and then creating a dynamic and stimulating vibrating effect.

-This is achieved by moving your hand back and forth while gripping the center of the Bodyblade.
+In my own Bodybalde workouts, I achieved this by moving my hand back and forth while gripping the center of the Bodyblade.

 Depending on how much you move your hands, the flex of the blade will increase.